 Basic Line Stitch Patterns

-All of the Wandering Threads patterns contains at least one of the basic line stitches.
+All of the Wandering Threads patterns contain at least one of the basic line stitches.
 Running Stitch is used to create ribs on the cactus in the Saguaro National Park Pattern.

-Back stitch is used to outline all the State and State Flower Patterns as well as for some of the lettering in the National Park Patterns.
-The Iowa state pattern below uses back stitch for both the state outline and the corn stalks.
+Back stitch is used to outline all the State and State Flower Patterns as well as for some of the letterings in the National Park Patterns.
+Back stitch is also great for flowers and stems such as the ones found in the Wildflower Bouquet Pattern.

 Split Stitch can be found in many of the patterns with trees and leaves.
 These trees in the Colorado State Pattern are worked with split stitch.

 Stem stitch is also an interesting filler stitch for curved shapes.
-This sun in the North Dakota State Pattern features the twisted lines of stem stitch worked in rows.
+The sun in the Iowa State Pattern features the twisted lines of stem stitch worked in rows.